breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Fri 28.02.
+- FlowActivity is now a sealed class, FixedActivity has replaced its function.
 - Hopefully fixed the "different JREs" issue by setting AS to use the OpenJDK.
 - Upgraded gradle wrapper to the latest version.
 - Upgraded to com.android.tools.build:gradle:3.6.0